 The Lusatian settlement and then the Slavic stronghold were located on a hill, the central, flat part of which was about 100×50 meters, bordered with rocksy on the north and south side, and from the north – west with steep slopes.
 The terrain formed in this way left the only relatively convenient approach in the south-east, although the entry path had to cross a high slope there as well.

 The settlement built by representatives of the Lusatian culture consisted of houses of pillar construction, but no traces of defensive structures, palisades or ramparts were found.
 Perhaps the inhabitants of the time decided that the natural conditions of the area were sufficient protection, or the later works contributed to the blurring of the oldest fortifications.

-The Slavs decided to fortify the mountain from the north-west with a stone and wooden rampart and from the east with a wall of stones bonded with lime mortar.
-In this way, the natural walls created by rocks were supplemented.
+The Slavs decided to fortify the mountain from the north-west side with several sections of ramparts of a stone and wooden structure reinforced with clay, and from the east side with a stone wall on lime mortar.
+In this way, the natural walls created by rocks were supplemented by fortifications.

 Sypek R., Zamki i obiekty warowne Jury Krakowsko-Częstochowskiej, Warszawa 2003.